alecjacobson/computer-graphics-shader-pipeline/README.md

 For this file, you _**may**_ declare new functions: declare them directly at the top of `planet.fs`; do not modify the .json files.

+Be creative!
+Your planets do not need to look like the earth/moon and do not need to look like the example planets.

 Running `./shaderpipeline ../data/test-08.json` should display a creative planet scene.
 For example: